CPD Want Residents To Weigh In On Community Policing

 Morning Shift talks to CPD Director of Public Engagement Glen Brooks about the community policing program and how the department is looking to build on their strategic plan to combat crime in neighborhoods.

-If you want to weigh in on the CPD’s community policing strategy, the next town hall meeting will be this Tuesday, April 25, at 6:30pm at Sullivan High School.
+If you want to weigh in on the CPD’s community policing strategy, join the town hall meeting.
 Residents can also submit their comments online at chicagopolice.org.